iterative/dvc/docs/doc.rst

 Number of DVC Jobs
 ------------------

-DVC can benefit from parallel processing and multiple processors/cores.
+DVC can benefit from parallel processing and multiple processors/cores when performing cache push/pull operations.

-The number of DVC jobs is 5 by default.
-If you would like to change it to any other reasonable value, you use *-j (--jobs)* option in DVC commands where applicable.
+By default, the number of DVC jobs is set to the number of available CPU cores.
+If you would like to change it to any other reasonable value, you could use *-j (--jobs)* option in DVC commands where applicable.